Overview

 My role

-Led end-to-end design from discovery, information architecture, concepting, design, testing, to implementation support.
-I also created the mobile design system.
+Led end-to-end design from discovery, design, to implementation.

 Collaborators